nickolay-kondratyev/glassthought-sandbox/README.md

    - If using Docker Compose V2, version 2.0.0+ is required
 3. Check the error message for specific instructions on how to upgrade

+### Build Issues

+If the Docker build fails:
+1. Check the build logs for specific errors
+2. Common issues include:
+   - Network connectivity problems when downloading packages
+   - Repository or package availability issues
+   - Incompatible package versions
+3. If you see errors related to Docker CLI installation:
+   - The script uses the official Docker installation method
+   - You can try rebuilding with: `docker-compose build --no-cache jenkins`
+   - Check Docker Hub for any known issues with the Jenkins base image

+### Container Startup Issues

+If the Jenkins container fails to start or is not accessible:
+1. Check the container status: `docker-compose ps`
+2. View the container logs: `docker-compose logs jenkins`
+3. Ensure ports 8080 and 50000 are not already in use by other services
+4. Verify that the Docker daemon has sufficient resources (CPU, memory, disk space)
+5. Try restarting the container: `docker-compose restart jenkins`

 ### SSH Key Issues

 If Jenkins cannot access the Git repository: